Please note that Tapas no longer supports Internet Explorer.

 He helped a trade route that had been hindered by miscommunication between tribes, offering practical advice born from a leader's experience.

-Grateful for his help, a kind-eyed merchant from the west smiling warmly, offered him a chance to sail away, to work beyond the continent, to find a new life in some distant land.
+Grateful for his help, a kind-eyed merchant from the west smiled warmly, offering him a chance to sail away, to work beyond the continent, and to find a new life in some distant land.

 Nashr only murmured that he would think about it.

-In a small village, before a newly carved statue of the Snake Goddess—a tribute that felt both strange and painful—a minstrel with a lute in hand was surrounded by curious villagers.
+In a small village, residents gathered before a newly carved statue of the Snake Goddess, which was a tribute that felt both strange and painful.
+There, a minstrel with a lute in hand was surrounded by curious villagers.
 He sang a ballad of the "Holy Snake Queen and the Sun King," a tale that had begun to spread like wildfire across the dry grasslands.

 A bitter laugh caught in Nashr's throat.
 He knew that parts of the story were fabricated, exaggerated, or even deliberately changed.
-The epic love story, the infinite sacrifice, and the queen's fate—it was all the romance the people needed to make peace with her absence.
+The epic love story, the infinite sacrifice, and the queen's fate were all the romance the people needed to make peace with her absence.

 He closed his eyes, taking a long breath.
 The scent of agarwood that was once his identity had mixed with the smell of sweat and desert dust.